-- 1. For routine cleaning it is necessary only to remove the bolt and magazine. - 2.
-Push-pull a solvent-wetted patch through the bore several times.
-Next, using a solvent-wetted brush, run it the full length of the bore as many times as is necessary to completely remove all foreign matter from the bore and chamber.
+- 1. For routine cleaning it is necessary only to remove the bolt and open the floorplate. - 2.
+Push-pull a properly sized, solvent-wetted patch through the bore several times.
+Then attach a solvent-wetted bristle brush to a cleaning rod and run it back and forth the full length of the bore as many times as necessary to remove grease and dirt from the bore and chamber.
 Dry the bore with clean patches and examine it.
 If bore remains fouled, repeat the brushing.
 Complete the cleaning by dry-patch wiping of bore and chamber. - 3.
 Use a clean, solvent-wetted patch to remove firing residue and dirt from all "reachable" surfaces inside the receiver.
 Use the solvent-wetted toothbrush to dislodge caked dirt from all parts of the bolt assembly and from surfaces inside the receiver that can't be reached with a patch.
 Use cleaning patches or the cloth to remove the solvent. - 4.
 Wipe all surfaces internal and external with a very light coat of oil.
 Oil and similar preparations "collect" dirt particles which can interfere with reliable functioning of the rifle.
 Therefore, use these preparations very sparingly.
 A drop of oil applied to the bolt assembly components, the pivot points of the trigger mechanism, the safety, the bolt stop, and the magazine latch, will work into all the parts that need lubrication. - 5.
 Reassemble the rifle and carefully wipe all solvent, lubricating and preservative preparations from the stock. - 6.
 If the rifle is to be stored for an extended period, clean the rifle thoroughly.
 Disassemble to the extent described elsewhere in this manual, taking care to put pins and similar easily mislaid and "rolling" components in a tray.
 Rewipe all surfaces with preservative oil.
 Reassemble and store properly.